Shogunkayo/PES_Notes/Computer Networks/100-Internet.md

 # Services Description
 ----
 - The Internet can also be described as an infrastructure that provides services to applications
-- Internett applications include e-mail, web surfing, mobile and tablet applications, online messaging, multiplayer games
+- Internet applications include e-mail, web surfing, mobile and tablet applications, online messaging, multiplayer games
 - The applications are said to be distributed applications as they involve multiple end systems that exchange data with each other
 - Applications run on end systems, not on packet switches
 - Packet switches are not concerned with the application that is the source or sink of data